KDE/digikam-doc/import_tools/camera_import.rst

     On the Left an Item not yet Downloaded from the Camera with a Star on the Top Right Corner On the Right a Check Marker Indicate that Item have been Already Downloaded from Camera

+While downloading items on your computer, on the status bar you will seen the operations in progress.

 Uploading Photographs To Your Camera
 ------------------------------------